Local pub comfort food

 What to do

 1. Roll out pie dough or puff pastry to about 1/4 inch thick.
-Use a heart shaped cookie cutter to cut out 8 hearts.
-Place hearts on a sheet pan lined with parchment paper, If you watch my IG video, you can see how I placed 4 ofthe hearts in the shape of a shamrock.
+Use a heart shaped cookie cutter (3 inches wide) to cut out 8 hearts.
+Place hearts on a sheet pan lined with parchment paper, If you watch my IG video, you can see how I placed 4 of the hearts in the shape of a clover.

 3. Skin and chop the potato into small bite size chunks.
 Place the chopped potatoes into a large saucepan of boiling salted water (I usually throw about a tsp of salt into my water).
 Cook until fork tender.
-Once cooked, mash the potatoes with a potato masher or a ricer, then mix with two tbsp of butter, milk, parm and seasoned salt.
-Taste potatoes after 1/2 tsp of salt, add the other 1/2 if you want your potatoes saltier..
+Once cooked, mash the potatoes with a potato masher or a ricer, then mix with 1 tbsp of butter, milk, parm, 2 tbsp olive oil and seasoned salt.
+Taste potatoes after 1/2 tsp of salt, add the other 1/2 if desired.
+Add more butter or cream if needed..

-4. Place the other tsp of butter and onions into a medium skillet over medium heat.
-As the onions begin to sweat, add the sugar a pinch of salt.
+4. Place the other tsp of butter and onions into a medium skillet over medium/low heat.
+As the onions begin to sweat, add the sugar and salt.
 Once the onions start to brown and tenderize, add your balsamic vinegar.
 Cook until onions are really tender and glossy a brown color.
+This could take some time as you want to cook the onions low and slow.

 6. Cut a couple of tiny slits on each heart (you want these slits to help puff up your dough!)
 Place the shamrock pie in the fridge for at least 30 minutes to chill before baking.

 7. Preheat oven to 425 degrees, brush the shamrock with your beaten egg.
 Add some sea salt to the top and bake for 16-18 minutes.
-Sprinkle with more chopped parsley and enjoy!
+Note: If the stem starts to brown too fast, place a small piece of foil on top as it bakes.
+When pies are done baking sprinkle with more chopped parsley and enjoy!
 If you want to store your pies, place them into the fridge for up to 3-5 days after baking.
 See helpful tips below for reheating instructions!

 3. Skin and chop the potato into small bite size chunks.
 Place the chopped potatoes into a large saucepan of boiling salted water (I usually throw about a tsp of salt into my water).
 Cook until fork tender.
-Once cooked, mash the potatoes with a potato masher or a ricer, then mix with two tbsp of butter, milk, parm and seasoned salt.
-Taste potatoes after 1/2 tsp of salt, add the other 1/2 if you want your potatoes saltier..
+Once cooked, mash the potatoes with a potato masher or a ricer, then mix with 1 tbsp of butter, milk, parm, 2 tbsp olive oil and seasoned salt.
+Taste potatoes after 1/2 tsp of salt, add the other 1/2 if desired.
+Add more butter or cream if needed..

-4. Place the other tsp of butter and onions into a medium skillet over medium heat.
-As the onions begin to sweat, add the sugar a pinch of salt.
+4. Place the other tsp of butter and onions into a medium skillet over medium/low heat.
+As the onions begin to sweat, add the sugar and salt.
 Once the onions start to brown and tenderize, add your balsamic vinegar.
 Cook until onions are really tender and glossy a brown color.
+This could take some time as you want to cook the onions low and slow.

 6. Cut a couple of tiny slits on each heart (you want these slits to help puff up your dough!)
 Place the shamrock pie in the fridge for at least 30 minutes to chill before baking.

 7. Preheat oven to 425 degrees, brush the shamrock with your beaten egg.
 Add some sea salt to the top and bake for 16-18 minutes.
-Sprinkle with more chopped parsley and enjoy!
+Note: If the stem starts to brown too fast, place a small piece of foil on top as it bakes.
+When pies are done baking sprinkle with more chopped parsley and enjoy!
 If you want to store your pies, place them into the fridge for up to 3-5 days after baking.
 See helpful tips below for reheating instructions!

 Helpful tips